lightbend/config/README.md

    object merge you have to first set the object to a non-object such as null, then set a new object.)
- - "delete": allow deleting a field, which is slightly different from setting it to null (deletion allows fallback to values in system properties and the environment, for example).
+ - "delete": allow deleting a field, which is slightly different from setting it to null (deletion allows fallback to values in the environment, for example).
 This could be done using the same syntax as `include`, potentially.
 It is not a backward-compatible change though.
  - substitutions with fallbacks; this could be something like `${foo.bar,baz,null}` where it would look up `foo.bar`, then `baz`, then finally fall back to null.
 One question is whether